"Knowledge and intuition are both necessary. Either one,

 -Mike Ervin

-Former C.E.O. & Chairman/Wright Health Associates, Part-Owner/Pacchia
+Former C.E.O & Chairman/Wright Health Associates, Civic Leader

 I can sum up my experiences with Eric Zadan in two words.
 LIFE CHANGING.
 When I first met Eric I was a headstrong kid with no real playing ability to speak of.
 I learned that through hard work and the right attitude I could accomplish my goals.
 I was always amazed that although Eric was not a bassist, his knowledge of the instrument was immense.
 He has a deep understanding of the instrument's function in music, how it should sound, and most important how it should feel!
 Eric was the best bass teacher I've ever had!